18 Corporate Wellness Ideas and Wellness Activities for 2023

 These success stories could relate to weight loss, corporate promotions, weightlifting, sporting event wins, or other wellness activities that promote something successful that an employee did which pertains to their health and wellbeing.

-Then publish these success stories in the company newsletter, website or as an advertisement on the bulletin board in the break room.
-A bit part of every effective employee wellness program is motivation.
+Publish these success stories in the company newsletter, website or as an advertisement on the bulletin board in the break room.
+A big part of every effective employee wellness program is motivation.
 Here’s the best way to motivate employees.

 9. Provide materials needed to create a wellness “Wall of Fame”

 Competition can often motivate employees to go the extra mile when it comes to their health and wellness.
-That is why you should challenge your employees each month in an area of wellness that they can work toward.
+That is why you should create a challenge for your employees each month in an area of wellness that they can work toward.

 Perhaps you could create a challenge to see who can lose the most weight in a month, or even six months.
 Just make it something that a lot of employees can participate in and have it relate to wellness in some way.
 Then, choose one employee that excelled in this area and place their picture on a wellness “Wall of Fame.”

-In order to be fair about these kind of wellness activities, give informational materials about the challenges to all the employees in the company.
+In order to be fair about these kind of corporate wellness ideas and activities, give informational materials about the challenges to all the employees in the company.
 These materials can be separate from the usual memo or newsletter.

 10. Facilitate employee sport or recreation teams

 All employees want to represent their company in some way that makes them proud.
-A lot of companies create recreational sporting teams in which their employees have the option to participate in.
+A lot of companies create recreational sporting teams in which their employees have the option to participate.

 These corporate recreational teams may end up playing the teams of other companies within your area.
 Although these may not be professional sporting events, companies like to do this to advertise themselves and to simply add a little fun into the lives of their employees.